Daniel Kinahan announces new boxing and ‘combat sports’ deal

 Kinahan-Hutch feud

-The feud that Daniel Kinahan, Liam Byrne and, before he was imprisoned, Freddy Thompson have waged with Gerry Hutch has claimed the lives of 18 people to date.
+The feud that Daniel Kinahan, Liam Byrne and, before he was imprisoned, Freddy Thompson have waged with Gerry Hutch has claimed the lives of 18 people.

 While Daniel Kinahan was not shot during that attack a number of other men were wounded and one of the victims, David Byrne, died from his injuries.
 He was the 32-year-old brother of Liam Byrne.